AlphaX-Projects/lightwalletd/docs/darksidewalletd.md

 ## Dependencies

-Lightwalletd and most dependencies of lightwalletd, including Go version 1.11 or later, but not zcashd.
-Since Darksidewalletd mocks zcashd, it can run standalone and does use zcashd to get blocks or send and receive transactions.
+Lightwalletd and most dependencies of lightwalletd, including Go version 1.11 or later, but not pirated.
+Since Darksidewalletd mocks pirated, it can run standalone and does use pirated to get blocks or send and receive transactions.

 For the tutorial the `grpcurl` tool is needed to call the `darksidewalletd` gRPC API.